parker-group/leish-PNTD/README.md

 **Data Specification**
 - Confict intensity was lagged one year
 - Displacement was included as a proportion of the total population and log-transformed
-- GDP, precipitation, temperature, humidity, and NDVI were scaled
+- GDP, precipitation, temperature, humidity, and NDVI were mean centered and standardized
 - We included a random nation-level intercept